ipeirotis/docker/class-tools-infrastructure/README.md

   kubectl get nodes
   ```

-  in a terminal.
+  in a terminal; this can be done via the [cloud console](https://console.cloud.google.com/kubernetes/).
 The output should look like this:

   ```bash
   gke-high-mem-default-pool-54b459ae-g4pk   Ready    [ ... ]